kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 Because it generates static sites, Jekyll eliminates the need for SQL queries and server-side script parsing.
 Combine that with asset minification, applying a cache manifest and using [MaxCDN](http://maxcdn.com "review MaxCDN, a kaidez.com affiliate partner") to serve up static content, kaidez.com loads into a web browser pretty fast.
 Ads, social networking widgets and images slow things down sometimes, but the site's overall page-load time is still minimal.

 I exported the content from my old WordPress site to Jekyll using the [WordPress to Jekyll Exporter](https://github.com/benbalter/wordpress-to-jekyll-exporter), but the [Jekyll migration docs](http://jekyllrb.com/docs/migrations/ "read the Jekyll migration documentation") lists alternative export methods.
-Also, [Vito Botta's two-part article on importing content from WordPress to Jekyll](http://vitobotta.com/migrating-from-wordpress-to-jekyll-part-one-why-i-gave-up-on-wordpress/#sthash.qDZ0Y6Qr.dpbs) is *the* definitive article on the subject.
+Also, [Vito Botta's two-part article on importing content from WordPress to Jekyll](http://vitobotta.com/migrating-from-wordpress-to-jekyll-part-one-why-i-gave-up-on-wordpress/#sthash.qDZ0Y6Qr.dpbs "Vito Botta post for migrating from WordPress to Jekyll") is *the* definitive article on the subject.

+Jekyll is increasing in popularity: I'm guessing this is due to the fact that it can [easily create a site which can be hosted on GitHub for free](https://help.github.com/articles/setting-up-a-custom-domain-with-pages).
+Also, Jekyll's attracting [lots of contributors](https://github.com/mojombo/jekyll/graphs/contributors) that are working together to make the platform better.

 I'm happy with Jekyll but please note that walking away from WordPress was not easy after using it for five years.
 WordPress did a lot of work via its high-quality plugins...work that's now 100% my responsibility.

+And let's be fair: with a little work, it is possible to create a static site with WordPress.
+I found some plugins and techniques for doing this...I haven't tested it but the [Really Static plugin](http://wordpress.org/plugins/really-static/ "Check out Really Static: the WordPress plugin static site generator") seems that it can do the job.

 Also, Jekyll is definitely geared towards the blogger that likes to write code so in most cases, it probably won't be used for a client solution.
 WordPress, Drupal, SiteCore and Joomla are still best of breed in this arena, my personal preference being WordPress.

-Jekyll is increasing in popularity: I'm guessing this is due to the fact that it can [easily create a site which can be hosted on GitHub for free](https://help.github.com/articles/setting-up-a-custom-domain-with-pages).
-Also, Jekyll's attracting [lots of contributors](https://github.com/mojombo/jekyll/graphs/contributors) that are working together to make the platform better.

 <a name="design-in-browser"></a>
 ### Design In-Browser